excalith/excalith-start-page/README.md

 ## Customization

 You can fork the repository and configure everything as you wish.
 Please refer to [wiki](https://github.com/excalith/excalith-start-page/wiki) page for more information.

+## How To Contribute

+Please feel free to contribute any way you can.
+Just keep in mind that you should pay attention to [CONTRIBUTE.md](.github/CONTRIBUTING.md) before contributing.

 ## License